peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  greater than 0.
 * `boolean isZero()`<br>
  Gets a value indicating whether this value is 0.
+* `EInteger Mod​(int smallDivisor)`<br>
+ Finds the modulus remainder that results when this instance is divided by the value of another integer.
 * `EInteger Mod​(EInteger divisor)`<br>
  Finds the modulus remainder that results when this instance is divided by the value of an arbitrary-precision integer.